 Whitelisting New Relic IPs

 Once you configure New Relic accordingly, follow the steps below to whitelist the path with Distil.
-Note that the steps vary depending on whether or not you have migrated your domain to the Apollo version of Distil.

 - Log in to the Distil Networks Portal.